ioventure/smartformio/README.md

 npm run build
 ```

-This generates bundles in multiple formats (ESM and UMD) in the dist/ directory.
+This generates bundles in multiple formats (ESM and UMD) in the dist/ directory, along with type declarations.

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a feature branch, and open a pull request.
-Be sure to run the tests and follow the project's coding guidelines.
+Make sure to run the tests and follow our coding guidelines.

 ## License